nemanja-stanarevic/gmail-api-scala-client/README.md

 * Test suite for Messages API
 * Test suite for Threads API
 * Test suite for History API
+* Test suite for Drafts API

 ####TO DOs:
-* Test suite for Drafts API
 * Test suite for Attachments API
 * Scala Docs
+* Performance comparison between synchronous Java vs. async Scala full mailbox sync
 * Sample router and supervisor (including implementation of RetryPolicy)

+####Future[TO DOs]:
+* Support Google's Discovery API using Scala reflection
+* Implementation using Akka-Http instead of Spray
 * Define ListAll actor message for Gmail Messages, Threads and History
-  - Actor sends all resources asynchronously in chunks of specified size rather than returning nextPageToken with each response and requiring the client to make subsequent request
+  - Actor sends all resources asynchronously in chunks of specified size rather than returning nextPageToken with each response and requiring the client to make subsequent request.
+This pattern may be useful if consumer is faster than Gmail API.

-####Future[Maybes]:
-* Support for Google's Discovery API using Scala reflection

 Users should implement routers and supervisors appropriate for the specific use cases.
 It will be important to consider Gmail API per user request